Cinnamon Raisin Swirl Peanut Butter.

 - First, make sure you have a quality food processor/blender.
-I linked to two above.
+See my suggestions above.

 - In the food processor, pulse the peanuts until the nuts go from coarsely chopped to finely ground.
 Stop and scrape down the sides as needed.
 Keep pulsing until the peanuts resemble a thick and relatively smooth peanut butter.
 This will take a couple straight minutes of processing.2 Add the raisins and cinnamon and pulse gently a few times until mixed.

 - Taste the peanut butter.
 Do you want more cinnamon?
 Add more cinnamon.
 Want more raisins?
 Add more.